ABOUT US

 - The site will continue to support and develop the Ballarat performing arts community with affordable spaces for creative work and education.

-- The magnificent heritage buildings on the site will be restored and maintained, and will continue their legacy of a community gathering space.
+- The magnificent heritage buildings on the site will be restored and maintained, and will continue their legacy as a community gathering space.

 THE TEAM